bradware/data-structures-algorithms/LinkedList/README.md

-# Data Structures & Algorithms
+# Linked List
-A repository of fundamental data structures and algorithms implemented in Java.
-Each directory concetrates on a different data strucutre or algorithm.
-Every one was implemented using Java and tested through the JUnit framework.
+Implementation of a doubly [linked list](https://en.wikipedia.org/wiki/Doubly_linked_list) with a head and tail pointer.
+Implemented with Java and tested extensively through the JUnit framework.
+The linked list is comprised of a Node wrapper class that stores a generic piece of data (T), next, and prev pointers.